 A recent regulation of the Ministry of Health has obliged all employers to, among other measures, adopt all preventive actions against the COVID-19 pandemic, taking into account the progressive plan of resuming economic activities in the near future.
-Those measures include preparing a plan to protect their employees' health and safety, and carrying out tests to identify employees with COVID-19.
+Those measures include preparing a plan to protect their employees' health and safety, and carrying out tests to identify employees with COVID-19 for positions with very high risk, high risk, and medium risk.